BobAlex92/Batter-Bloom/README.md

 cd batter-and-bloom<br>
 Open the index.html file in your browser:

-On most systems, you can simply double-click the file, or: bash<br>
+On most systems, you can simply double-click the file, or:<br>
+bash<br>
 open index.html   # macOS<br>
 start index.html  # Windows<br>